Sugary drink tax: Philadelphia, Pennsylvania

-Philadelphia mayor Jim Kenney initially proposed a citywide soda tax that would raise the price of soda at three cents per ounce, which would have been the highest soda tax rate in the United States.
+Philadelphia mayor Jim Kenney initially proposed a citywide soda tax that would raise the price of soda at three cents per fluid ounce (.03 $/USoz), which would have been the highest soda tax rate in the United States.
 Kenney promoted using tax revenue to fund universal pre-K, jobs, and development projects while reducing sugar intake.
 The American Beverage Association (ABA) spent $10.6 million in 2016 in its effort against the tax.
 The American Medical Association, American Heart Association, and other medical and public health groups supported the tax.
-The Philadelphia City Council approved a 1.5-cents-per-ounce tax on 16 June 2016, effective on 1 January 2017.
+The Philadelphia City Council approved a 1.5 ¢/usoz tax on 16 June 2016, effective on 1 January 2017.

 A 2017 study found that Philadelphia's tax has decreased sugary beverage consumption in impoverished youth by 1.3 drinks/week.
 Langellier et al. also found that when paired with the pre-K program, attendance increases significantly, a finding that is likely to have longer term positive effects than a sugary drink tax alone.
-A 2019 study (which has yet to be peer-reviewed) of the 1.5-cents-per-ounce tax in Philadelphia found purchases of the affected beverages (which included diet beverages) dropped 20% after some residents bought more in other jurisdictions.
+A 2019 study (which has yet to be peer-reviewed) of the 1.5 ¢/usoz tax in Philadelphia found purchases of the affected beverages (which included diet beverages) dropped 20% after some residents bought more in other jurisdictions.

 Seattle, Washington

-On 5 June 2017, Seattle's City Council voted 7–1 to pass a 1.75 cents per ounce tax on sugary drinks, with implementation beginning on 1 January 2018.
+On 5 June 2017, Seattle's City Council voted 7–1 to pass a 1.75 ¢/usoz tax on sugary drinks, with implementation beginning on 1 January 2018.
 The final tax includes sugar-sweetened sodas, juice drinks with sugar added, and some but not all coffee products containing sugar; during the drafting process, the city's powerful specialty coffee industry lobbied for the limitations on which coffee drinks were subject to the tax, and the City Council debated also taxing artificially-sweetened sodas on grounds of racial and economic equity.

 Seattle collected over $17 million in the first nine months of the tax, against a pre-implementation annual estimate of $15 million a year; the price increase on taxed beverages has mostly been passed on to consumers.
 Post-implementation studies conducted by the city auditor, University of Washington, and University of Illinois Chicago have shown a roughly 20% decrease in the sales of taxed beverages as well as a small decrease in youth Body Mass Index and its rate of change relative to areas outside the city.

 In 2018, Washington state voters approved Initiative 1634 which bans new taxes on grocery items such as sugary drinks, blocking other Washington cities from adding a sugary drink tax.
 Funding for the "Yes on 1634" campaign included over $20 million from major beverage producers.